Skip to main content

 Registration is changing

-We want being registered with the SSSC to be simple, easy to understand and for people to know about the benefits and value of being registered and the standards, skills and qualifications needed to deliver high quality care.
+Our changes mean being registered with the SSSC is simple, easy to understand and that people know about the benefits and value of being registered and the standards, skills and qualifications needed to deliver high quality care.

-Here’s what you need to know about the changes, or you can watch our video presentation with an overview of the changes at the bottom of the page.
+Find everything you need to know about the changes we’ve made below, or you can watch our video presentation with an overview at the bottom of the page.

 I’m registered with the SSSC, will I need to apply again when the changes come into force?